StoneMcYT/problepTemplates/README.md

 ![Updated Section](https://github.com/StoneMcYT/problepTemplates/assets/67421882/927f7599-5d0c-450f-84f0-c6987f846d82)

-Now, modify the X and Y values.
+Now, modify the X and Y values as well as the name.
 For the link, change it to `https://raw.githubusercontent.com/StoneMcYT/problepTemplates/main/image/<yourImageName>`.

 ## Integrating it with the Template